EPS116 - Structural Geology

 structures.
 Laboratory sections will include the use of computers,

-as well as several field trips to observe geologic structures.
+as well as two field trips to observe geologic structures.

 Click for links to

 EPS 116 Instructors

 burgmann AT seismo.berkeley.edu